 Influencers are usually subject-matter experts whose dedicated social media follower base turn to their favorite influencers for more information and advice on a particular topic.

-Influencers get sponsored and compensated by brands via payments or perks (it can be a free product or large discount) in exchange for an official endorsement shared on the influencer’s social media pages.
+Influencers get sponsored and compensated by brands via payments or perks (a free product or a large discount) in exchange for an official endorsement shared on the influencer’s social media pages.

-Today’s social media landscape is highly fragmented, and it’s becoming more and more challenging for brands to capture consumers' attention, build brand awareness, and acquire new consumers.
+In 2024, the social media landscape is highly fragmented.
+It’s becoming increasingly challenging for brands to capture consumers' attention, build brand awareness, and acquire new consumers.
+That’s where influencer marketing comes in.

-Instagram first launched ads on the platform towards the end of 2013, and in 2014, standing out on Instagram was much easier than it is today – all you needed was high-quality imagery, and you had a chance to be highlighted on the feature page.
+Instagram first launched ads on the platform, standing out was much easier than it is today – all you needed was high-quality imagery, and you had a chance to be highlighted on the feature page.
 While influencers are still focused on creating the right aesthetic to grow their audience, the influencer marketing industry has grown so large that many have leveraged their social followings into a full-time career.

 Why?
 Modern consumers are heavily influenced by what they see and hear.
-49% of consumers say they rely on influencer recommendations, so there’s no time like the present to build an effective influencer marketing strategy.
+61% of consumers say they trust influencer recommendations as much as recommendations from friends or family, so there’s no time like the present to build an effective influencer marketing strategy.

 If you believe influencer marketing is still a fad, take a look at these statistics: